bddjr/FlatJSON/README.md

 The returned error is in item 1 of `FlatJSON.error`.
 If this item exists, the returned data is invalid.
 If this item does not exist, no error occurred.

-More lenient than the JSON specification syntax:
-In input strings, the letter immediately following `\` can be uppercase (for example `\N`), because Scratch converts strings to lowercase before comparison.
-Output strings will automatically convert uppercase letters immediately following `\` to lowercase (for example `\N` becomes `\n`), ensuring compliance with JSON syntax.

 ---